All articles

 Where it excels: Developers who live in the terminal and want maximum flexibility.
 Claude Code runs on any machine without installing an IDE, handles remote and containerized environments naturally, and the hooks system is unmatched for custom automation.

 Where it falls short: Single-provider lock-in (Anthropic).
-No built-in cron scheduling.
+No local cron scheduling for unattended background runs - cloud-based Routines are the official answer, but they're fresh-clone only and don't keep state between runs.
 Managing many parallel sessions requires external tooling.
 The Remote Control feature works but is less polished than a dedicated mobile app.
 Plans start at $20/month for Pro, up to $200/month for Max 20x usage.

 Claude Code terminal agent showing codebase exploration and tool calls in action